What UV Index is Best for Tanning?

 The best place to find the UV index of your location on a given day is Google or your smartphone’s weather app.

 Exposure to the sun’s UV rays can cause damage to the skin and can even lead to skin cancer – even when it’s not particularly hot outside, or it’s cloudy.
 Sun exposure and tanning can also cause premature ageing due to the effect of UV radiation on the skin’s collagen and melanin levels.

 However, some exposure to the sun can be helpful for skin conditions such as acne, and it also provides vitamin D which allows the body to absorb calcium and phosphorus from food.

 The National Institute for Health and Care Excellence (NICE) recommends at least 10 to 15 minutes of sun exposure (without sunscreen) daily between March and October, from 11 am to 3 pm.
 Darker skin tones actually need to spend more time in the sun than this to achieve the same benefit.
-For longer periods, it is important to wear sunscreen
+For longer periods, it is important to wear broad spectrum sunscreen.

 Why do we tan?